Skip to main content

 Three things change the rent-vs-buy maths in Berlin compared with most EU peers:

 Mietspiegel and Mietpreisbremse.
 The Mietspiegel is Berlin's official reference rent index, set per neighbourhood and building age.
+The current edition is the Berliner Mietspiegel 2026, published by the Senate Department for Urban Development in May 2026, and it states rents as net cold rent (Nettokaltmiete), the rent before heating and service charges.
 The Mietpreisbremse caps the rent on a new letting at the local Mietspiegel plus 10 % in designated tight markets, and Berlin is fully designated.
+German federal law now runs that cap to 31 December 2029, which means a buyer signing today can assume it applies for the whole of a first fixed-rate mortgage term.
 The practical effect: even if you re-let into a "market" rate, that rate is capped.
 Rental cash flows for owners are therefore lower and less responsive to market heat than in unregulated markets, which compresses landlord IRRs and structurally favours the tenant.

 Strong tenant protection (Mieterschutz).
 Open-ended Mietverträge are the norm.
 Eviction without owner-occupation reason (Eigenbedarfskündigung) is hard.
 Rent rises within an existing tenancy follow Mietspiegel rules, typically slow and capped over rolling three-year windows.
 For the renter, this is a stability premium that does not show up in a one-year cash comparison.